Loopring/protocols/packages/loopring_v3/DESIGN.md

 The operator creates a block and submits it on-chain by calling `submitBlocks`.
 Multiple blocks can be submitted at the same time.
 All blocks will be immediately verified.
 If possible, batch verification is used to verify multiple blocks of the same type.

 An operator can only submit new blocks when the the exchange owner has enough LRC staked.
-Each exchange stake needs to be at least `stakePerThousandBlocks * numBlocks`LRC.
+For the first 10 thousand blocks, this check is skipped.
+Each exchange stake needs to be at least `stakePerThousandBlocks * numBlocks /1000` USD worth of LRC.
+The total staking requirement will be cappped at 1,000,000 blocks.

 #### Only Allow Off-chain Requests to be Used Once